eleev/extensions-kit/README.md

 - [HighlightFilter](https://github.com/jVirus/extensions-kit/blob/master/extensions-kit/Extensions/CoreImage/Filters/HighlightFilter.swift) - filter is originally designed for highlighting 3D objects but can be used to add this effect to images and sprites

 ## Foundation

+### Custom Structures
+- [Variable](
+https://github.com/jVirus/extensions-kit/blob/master/extensions-kit/Extensions/Foundation/CustomStructures/Variable.swift) - lightweight bindable data type that allows to get on update notifications for a given value.
+Can be used with `MVVM` or any another architectural pattern to replace the need for 3rd party, heavyweight binding framework.

 ### Functions
 - [FunctionalComposition](/extensions-kit/Extensions/Foundation/Functions/FunctionalComposition.swift) - is a functions that implements `Functional Composition` concept which allows to combine multiple functions and chain them together, in order to transform data.
 Consider the following construction: (`doubleNumbers` ->> `squareNumbers` ->> `convertToStringArray`)(array) which returns a processed array by linearly composing the functions (rather that nesting the function calls).
 Also the extension includes the `reversed` operator that composes functions in reversed order.